sigparse/iwpt2021/_pages/submissions.md

 Submissions must be anonymous, i.e. not reveal author(s) on the title page or through self-references.
 Paper submissions that violate this requirement will be rejected without review.

 The page limits for submissions are: up to nine pages of content for regular papers, and up to four pages of content for short papers; any additional number of pages can be used for bibliographic references.

+For more information, please see the [call for papers](/iwpt2021/cfp).

 &nbsp;